 aThe “Main analysis study population” includes only those NA-ACCORD participants who were observed to initiate ART and were under observation for MI outcomes from 1 Jan 2001 to 31 Dec 2013.
 It is within this study population that marginal structural models were used to account for potential channeling bias and time-dependent confounding of the abacavir and MI relationship.

-Table S1: Differences in the NA-ACCORD marginal structural model and D:A:D approach and the NA-ACCORD approach
+Table S1: Differences in the NA-ACCORD marginal structural model and D:A:D approach